FedML-AI/doc.fedml.ai/docs/train/experimental_tracking.md

 fedml run logs -rid <run_id>
 ```

-Additionally, logs of the run also appear in realtime on the TensorOpera AI Platform under the Runs > Run Detail > Logs
+Additionally, logs of the run also appear in realtime on the TensorOpera AI Platform under the `Model Training > Runs > Run Detail > Logs`

 ![ ](./train-on-cloud/static/image/experimental_tracking/3_logs.png)